Jamesokay/van-gogh-app/README.md

 - Hide style preset in mobile view
 - Fixed textarea mobile font size to prevent zoom
 - Added dates to generations

+### Day 18 (10/05/2024):

+- Built out basic API structure
+- Added services for hitting my API
+- Plugged in API token from Leonardo
+- Implemented fetch of generated images from Leonardo API rather than my DB
+- Implemented image generation post request
+- Not enabled for production environment yet, obviously
+- Updated GenerationHistoryPanel to accomodate new data structure
+- Made aspect ratio of image rows dynamic

 ### To Do:

+- API call to get user
+- API call to fetch newly generated images (have investigated webhooks, but these seem unfeasible for personal project)
+- API call for deleting generations
+- Remove the many redundant type definitions
+- Ensure settings state accurately translates to request body
+- Download image functionality
 - Add further UI elements for when Image Guidance is enabled
 - Implement Recent Images state and components (dropdown in ImageGuidanceUpload)
 - Clean-up of styles